 Remember: acidic fruits preserved in syrup last longer than sweet fruits.
-That’s because sweet fruits active chemical reactions, inhibiting microbial growth.
+That’s because sweet fruits activate chemical reactions, inhibiting microbial growth.

 On the whole, though, you can expect your fruits preserved in sugar syrup to last in the pantry for about a year.

 Once you’ve opened your jar of fruits and sugar syrup, aim to finish it within a week.
-You’ll find lots of sources on the internet saying you can keep your opened fruits in sugar for up to a month, but we wouldn’t recommend it.
+You’ll find many sources on the internet saying you can keep your opened fruits in sugar for up to a month, but we wouldn’t recommend it.